PeterrHH/GNN-Histo-Caption/README.md

 # GNN-Histo-Caption
-GNN for Histopathology Image Captioning (working on it now)
+GNN for Histopathology Image Captioning (working on it now).
+The link to download dataset is [here](https://figshare.com/projects/nmi-wsi-diagnosis/61973).

 ## Dataset split
 After downloading, first engage in dataset splitting.
 Origianl dataset only split train and test.
 We will further split test to create a valuation set and a testing set.
 We will also split the image according to the data split.